 It is not the oldest Tarot out of Marseille, and truth be told has some anomalies but it has good TdM bones and has a strong fan base.

-You can see evidence of the Golden Rule which had been employed by artists in visual arts, sculpture and architecture.
-For example, the length is twice as long as its width.
+You can see evidence of the Golden Rule which had been employed by artists in visual arts, sculpture and architecture of the time.
+For example, the length of most TdM cards is twice as long as its width.

 It seems highly unlikely that a mass produced deck of cards created in the 1600s exclusively intended for card playing would have aspired to implement the detailed symmetry of Metatron’s Cube.

-But having said that, the deck is gorgeous in its perfect symmetry and has many admirers and if any of you have an interest in the old scholl style of Marseille, you might consider this one.
+But having said that, this recreation deck is gorgeous in its perfect symmetry and has many admirers.
+If any of you have an interest in the old scholl style of Marseille, you might consider this one.